ArtesiaWater/field_form/README.md

 * String? group: the group-id that a location belongs to.
 * String? color: The color of the marker on the map.
 Can be 'red', 'orange', 'yellow', 'green', 'cyan', 'azure', 'blue', 'violet', 'margenta' or 'rose'.
 The color can also be a hex-string, like '#0000FF' (blue) or '#FFFF00' (yellow).
 As these colors are converted to a hue-value to transform the original Google Maps marker, '#000000' (black) or '#FFFFFF' (white) do not give the expected result.

-An example of the contents of a location file without settings, but with inputfields, groups, locations and sublocations is:
+An example of the contents of a location file without settings or inputfield-groups, but with inputfields, groups, locations and sublocations is:
 ```json
 {
   "settings": {